entelognathus/Antiarch-phylogeny/Character list of antiarchs to be compiled.md

 > - The coding of *Huizelepis* is -.

-> - The coding of *Xichonolepis qujingensis* is -. **Xiao Yan, This character was previously coded what?** My mistake.
-This is not applicable.
+> - The coding of *Xichonolepis qujingensis* is -.
 > - The coding of *Xichonolepis wudingensis* is -.

 > - The coding of *Songmingolepis conspicilatus* is -.